 Strategic questions.
 In determining progress and gaps for a given LOE or IMO, several common questions arise.
 Recording these questions is a practice in many assessment programs because it allows those responsible for the assessment a method to record, in detail, the assumptions and the logical lines followed by working groups to determine why they believe they are progressing or retrogressing.
 In reviewing these questions on a periodic basis, the working groups revisit their assumptions and their progress, considering changes in the operational environment.
 While strategic questions are sometimes informed by indicators, indicators are not required if the question is qualitative in nature.
-Some example questions are shown in figure 6 (on page 25).
+Some example questions are shown in figure 6 (on page 25).12 means dividing the possible states of the operational environment into mutually exclusive bins-that is, described in sufficient detail so it is clear the progress of the objective resides in only one bin.
+Second, standards-based assessments relate only to the military objective's progress.

 Standards-based assessments.
 The method providing the most accurate and successful summation of progress through operational and strategic commands is standards-based assessments.
 There are four reasons why we advocate for the use of standards-based assessments.
 First, it is important to display data at the resolution we can effectively measure.
-For a military objective, this means dividing the possible states of the operational environment into mutually exclusive bins-that is, described in sufficient detail so it is clear the progress of the objective resides in only one bin.
-Second, standards-based assessments relate only to the military objective's progress.
-If there is a history of the state of the objective, take each year of the prior observations for the conflict, as well as all possible future states of the objective, and a short description of each year, and place them on a continuum between the best and worst cases.
-This provides
+For a military objective, this between the two states.
+Last, binning provides a method to hold subordinate commands and staff accountable for their evaluation; the evaluator must provide evidence that an IMO is in a bin.
+The process results in a method of clearly rating the progress toward an objective.
+An example of a standards-based scale, or binning, is shown on the left side of figure 7 (on page 26).